emsejournal/openscience/msr_rr_cfp.md

 ## Method
 How are you addressing your objective?
 **Example**: We conduct an observational study and use a between subject design.
-To analyze the data, we use a t test or Wilcoxon test, depending on the underlying distribution
+To analyze the data, we use a t test or Wilcoxon test, depending on the underlying distribution.

 ## Early Results
-Here come the pilot data, if you have any
+Here come the pilot data, if you have any.

 ## Limitations

-# Introduction
-Give more details on the bigger picture of your study and how it contributes to this bigger picture

-## Hypotheses / research questions (required)
+# Hypotheses / research questions (required)
 Clearly state the research hypotheses or research questions that you want to test with your study, and a rationalization for the hypotheses/questions

 **Example**: Science officers with their family on board have more sick days than science officers without their family